Elizabethtown (CDP), New York: History

 The community was developed by settlers moving deeper into the town from the first settlement in New Russia.
 Elizabethtown became the county seat in 1807.
 Due to the focus on government, the law profession was a prominent occupation after the middle of the 19th century.
 Elizabethtown incorporated as a village in 1876, but the village government dissolved itself in 1981.

 The courthouse

 The Essex County Courthouse is located in Ellizabethtown.
 The night of December 6, 1859, John Brown's body lay there in state, with six local citizens, including Orlando Gibbons, as honor guard.
 The county later commissioned a life-size portrait of Brown, which hangs in the courthouse today (2021).
 "An early county clerk" framed these words from John Brown's last speech:

 Geography

 Elizabethtown is in the northern part of the town, located at the junction of US Route 9 and NY 9N.
 The Boquet River (pronounced BO-kwet) flows past the east side of the hamlet.

 Demographics

+Education

+The census-designated place is in the Boquet Valley Central School District at Elizabethtown-Lewis-Westport.